erxes/erxes/docs/docs/user-guide/welcome/marketplace.md

 The plugins are divided into the following categories:

-- **<a href="https://docs.erxes.io/docs/user-guide/xos/xos-intro" >XOS features</a>** comes with erxes XOS core code that allow users to customize, improve speed, and enhance the experience along with plugins.
-However, you can not do anything on their own, unless it works with plugins of your choices.
 - **<a href="https://docs.erxes.io/docs/user-guide/plugins/intro-plugins" >Plugins</a>** the features that can work independently to fulfill a particular purpose.
 - **<a href="https://docs.erxes.io/docs/user-guide/adds-on/intro-addon" >Add-ons</a>** are the sub-features/integrations that can work with plugins to enhance their experience.
 - **<a href="https://docs.erxes.io/docs/user-guide/services/intro-service" >Services</a>** include all services related to creating your unique experiences with erxes.
 - **<a href="https://docs.erxes.io/docs/user-guide/power-ups/intro-powerup" >Power-up</a>** is the boost to power up plugins.
+The most of the power-ups applied for SaaS clients as we set the certian use limits for some of the plugins require extra data regarding its usage.

 :::info